 Groceries usually are one of the biggest expenses in a household budget.

-In fact, grocery items were the third largest spending category for my wife and I last year!
+In fact, grocery items were the third largest spending category for my wife and I in the past.

 Unfortunately, not everyone knows how to shop smart when it comes to buying groceries.